Auto-Renewal Car Insurance: How It Works and How to Opt Out

 Car insurance automatic renewal means your policy rolls over into a new term — typically 6 or 12 months — without any action required from you.
 If you don't contact your insurer to cancel or make changes before the current term ends, the policy automatically renews and your coverage continues uninterrupted.

-Your insurer will send a renewal notice via email or mail roughly 30 days before your expiration date.
+Your insurer will send a renewal notice via email or mail roughly 30 to 45 days before your expiration date.
 This notice outlines any changes to your premium, updated coverage details, available discounts, and instructions on how to make changes or cancel.
-If you have auto-pay set up on your policy, your new premium is automatically charged to your linked bank account or credit card on the renewal date — no manual payment needed.
+Understanding when your car insurance expires — including the exact time of day your coverage ends — is just as important as knowing your renewal date.

 What Is Auto-Pay and How Does It Connect to Renewal?